Frequently Asked Questions

 The Campus Safety department consists of 23 Safety Officers which patrol the campus by foot, on bikes, and in vehicles.
-Four shifts work 24 hours a day, 7 days a week.
+Three shifts work 24 hours a day, 7 days a week.
 The Campus Safety Department reports to the Vice-President for Student Life.

 What safety programs and services are available on campus?

 Several safety programs and services are available on campus: A “Whistle Stop” program, “Safe Ride” program, “Self Defense” programs, “Emergency Call Box” program, “Safety Lighting” program, CPTED/Vulnerability Assessments, “SARC” (Sexual Assault Response Coordinator), Security/Safety Tips over campus e-mail, Timely Warnings/Security Alert Notices and Flash Messages, and Residence Hall programs.

 What is the Campus Safety’s relationship with the Colorado Springs Police Department?

 As part of our "Blended Model" of community policing, Colorado College has formed a cooperative relationship with the Colorado Springs Police Department.
 We have a Campus Resource Officer assigned to the college who is on campus during normal business hours.
 After hours, the Colorado Springs Police help in patrolling the campus at those times when there is a higher likelihood of incidents.
 For instance, on Friday and Saturday nights, Colorado Springs Police Officers patrols throughout the campus and the immediate surrounding neighborhoods.

 What should I do if I see suspicious or dangerous activity?